NYU Internal Funding for Research

 DEAN'S UPSTREAM RESEARCH SEED FUND PROGRAM

-The Upstream Research Seed Fund aims to support early scientific activity that draws from prevention science and offers high promise of yielding new evidence-based prevention strategies that address concerns of the social work profession and those whom we serve.
+The Dean's Upstream Research Seed Fund aims to support early scientific activity that draws from prevention science and offers high promise of yielding new evidence-based prevention strategies that address concerns of the social work profession and those whom we serve.

 The program will provide support for one or more early stage studies on an annual basis in order to “incubate” novel prevention strategies (along with their supporting evidence) that show strong promise of leading to subsequent extramural funding for testing and/or dissemination of an impactful and innovative strategy.
 The proposed research should advance scientific knowledge in the fields of social work and prevention science more generally and can be focused on a single outcome or a constellation of outcomes.
 Funding can be proposed to support an envisioned new line of prevention research, or to conduct new research as an offshoot/novel extension of an existing research study or studies.

 The SSSW Office for Research Seed Money Program

 The Silver School of Social Work (SSSW) Office for Research makes available each year research funds for faculty in the SSSW.
 The program provides funds for small-scale pilot research that facilitates the development of a faculty member’s research program.
 The proposal will be reviewed by a research advisory committee and the Office of the Associate Dean for Research in the SSSW.
 Maximum awards are typically $20,000.
 The due date for application submission is June 15, 2020, with an approval date of August 1, 2020 and the start date of September 1, 2020.
 View details of the program.